tsantos84/docker/README.md

 # README #

-This repository contains the must personal PHP environment to build PHP applications
+This repository contains my personal PHP environment to build PHP applications locally.

 ### What is this repository for?

-* Setup development environment
-* Setup production environment
+* Setup local environment

 ### How do I get set up? ###

-To run your application using production configuration you need to pull `php` image and run it.

-``docker run -it -v $PWD:/opt --workdir=/opt tsantos84/php``

-Alternatively you can use the `php-dev` image to setup your development environment.
-This image is useful to run automated tests with `phpunit` or `phpspec`.

-``docker run -it -v $PWD:/opt --workdir=/opt tsantos84/php-dev phpunit``
+Build the image:

+``docker build -t php .``

+and then run one of the built int command

-``docker run -it -v $PWD:/opt --workdir=/opt tsantos84/php-dev phpmd ./src``
+``docker run -v $PWD:/app symfony new my-app``

 ### What have inside the images ###

 #### Production

-* PHP 7+
+* PHP 7:latest
 * Git
-* Composer
+* Composer with Symfony Flex

-#### Development

-* All configuration from production
 * PHPUnit
-* PHPSpec
-* PHPMD
-* PHPCS
-* PHPCBF
+* PHP CS Fixer